msaif41/HHUSA/README.md

 There is an increase in account creations from 11 UTC (7AM EST), peaking at 18 UTC (2PM EST).
 Most account creations occur in August; the least in December.
 While the 20th of each month resulted in the most job seeker account creations, it marked the least frequent day for employer profile creations.
-Most employer profile creations occur on 1st of the month
+Most employer profile creations occur on the 1st of the month.

   </ul>